SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 behavior trace is a subgraph of the instantiation graph.)

 ![A visualization of the behavior trace of a chunk learned by the arithmetic agent.
 Each box represents a rule that fired in the substate.
 Arrows show dependencies between rules that create working memory elements and conditions that test those working memory elements.](Images/chunking-trace.png)
+/// caption
+A visualization of the behavior trace of a chunk learned by the arithmetic agent.
+Each box represents a rule that fired in the substate.
+Arrows show dependencies between rules that create working memory elements and conditions that test those working memory elements.
+///

 <!-- TODO: sjj: not sure how good this paragraph is, but it's my understanding -->
 EBBS also creates an identity graph as it incrementally builds the instantiation